junxit/us-congress-bills-110/metadata.md

 - 2007-04-18 — The Speaker designated the Honorable Artur Davis to act as Chairman of the Committee.
 - 2007-04-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3526)
 - 2007-04-18 — The previous question was ordered pursuant to the rule. (consideration: CR H3525)
+- 2007-04-19 — Received in the Senate.
+- 2007-08-03 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 334.